riyazz357/js-project/README.md

-this is a git repo for the basic js project
+some of the basic js project